Troubleshooting Kubernetes Engine

 dnsPolicy: Default

-When usinghostNetwork: true
+Required when usinghostNetwork: true

-- For more information, refer to the Kubernetes Documentation.
+For more information, refer to the Kubernetes documentation.